 - Taking dental impressions should be carried out after dentistry treatments such as filling, extracting, applying dental crown, or gum treatment.

 - In treatment with clear alignments, the last plate is normally used as the retainer.

 In order to schedule an orthodontics appointment and for more information about orthodontics cost please contact Jamilian DDS. , orthodontics.

 Which type of invisible orthodontics are better?

-The orthodontist recommends one type of invisible orthodontics based on the patient’s dental deformation and their physical and environmental conditions.
+As mentioned previously, depending on the variety of information, physical and environmental conditions, the orthodontist will recommend a type.
 Since fixed lingual orthodontics require great care, they are typically not recommended for young or careless patients.
 Lingual orthodontics are extremely prone to breaking and are relatively harder to clean compared to other types of fixed orthodontics.
-The use of invisible orthodontics with clear aligners also requires the patient to pay great efforts in regular use of this type of orthodontics.
+The use of invisible orthodontics with clear aligners also requires the patient to pay great effort in regular use of this type of orthodontics.
 Orthodontics with ceramic brackets of the tooth color is the best and most effective type of orthodontics.
 Although this type of orthodontics is not as strong and rigid as the conventional fixed orthodontics with metal brackets and wires, it is quite effective in speeding up the process of treatment compared to other types of invisible orthodontics.

 Invisible Orthodontics FAQ